Weapons of Mass Destruction: Maintaining the Rage

 I

-'Rage' — which in this lecture I will be urging you to maintain, in relation to the awful continuing threat posed by the continuing possession and potential use by so many countries of weapons of mass destruction — is not a word one immediately associates with John Gee.
-Just about every one of the marvelous obituary tributes paid to him last January referred to him as a man of calm, patient, quiet, reserve; someone of enormous strength of character, commitment and conviction, but who achieved what he did throughout his wonderfully distinguished professional career by intelligent, well-informed, good-humoured, patient, subdued but persuasive argument — with no one ever able to remember him raising his voice.
+'Rage' which in this lecture I will be urging you to maintain, in relation to the awful continuing threat posed by the continuing possession and potential use by so many countries of weapons of mass destruction is not a word one immediately associates with John Gee.
+Just about every one of the marvelous obituary tributes paid to him last January referred to him as a man of calm, patient, quiet, reserve; someone of enormous strength of character, commitment and conviction, but who achieved what he did throughout his wonderfully distinguished professional career by intelligent, well-informed, good-humoured, patient, subdued but persuasive argument with no one ever able to remember him raising his voice.
 A role-model, may I say a little shame-facedly, for us all.

-Not that there wasn’t much for John to be enraged about.
+Not that there wasnt much for John to be enraged about.
 Issues in which he was directly personally involved, for a start.
-The circumstances of his politically-forced departure in 2003 from his post as deputy from OPCW — the Organisation for the Prohibition of Chemical Weapons — which he had done more than anyone else in the world to build into an effective global disarmament organisation, but which departure he accepted with quiet dignity.
-The charade of the Iraq Study Group, from which he resigned in 2004 — quietly but very effectively letting his judgment be known — because he thought the search for weapons of mass destruction was fatally flawed, sustained by U.S. political pressure when all the evidence was that there were no such weapons to be found.
-And above all the horrible unfairness, for this brilliant man and his loving family — Liv, Rebecca, Christina and Nicholas — of being struck down still in the prime of his professional and personal life by the brain tumour from which he died this year, but which unfairness again he accepted with grace and serenity.
+The circumstances of his politically-forced departure in 2003 from his post as deputy from OPCW the Organisation for the Prohibition of Chemical Weapons which he had done more than anyone else in the world to build into an effective global disarmament organisation, but which departure he accepted with quiet dignity.
+The charade of the Iraq Study Group, from which he resigned in 2004 quietly but very effectively letting his judgment be known because he thought the search for weapons of mass destruction was fatally flawed, sustained by U.S. political pressure when all the evidence was that there were no such weapons to be found.
+And above all the horrible unfairness, for this brilliant man and his loving family Liv, Rebecca, Christina and Nicholas of being struck down still in the prime of his professional and personal life by the brain tumour from which he died this year, but which unfairness again he accepted with grace and serenity.

 Open rage just wasn't John's style.
-But I think those of us who knew him know that John's decades of intensely productive work on disarmament issues — both as Australian diplomat and international public servant — were born of something rather more than just intellectual curiosity (ample though his stock of that was, and as made in heaven for the task was his combination of an Oxford PhD in chemistry and diplomatic skills and training), and certainly had nothing much to do with opportunistic career calculation (which all his friends agree was a bureaucratic life-skill utterly beyond him).
+But I think those of us who knew him know that John's decades of intensely productive work on disarmament issues both as Australian diplomat and international public servant were born of something rather more than just intellectual curiosity (ample though his stock of that was, and as made in heaven for the task was his combination of an Oxford PhD in chemistry and diplomatic skills and training), and certainly had nothing much to do with opportunistic career calculation (which all his friends agree was a bureaucratic life-skill utterly beyond him).
 This was a man who was enraged by the combination of folly, malice and double-standards that produced a world at risk of annihilation from weapons of a destructive capacity beyond even the imagination of mankind not many decades ago.
 But John Gee knew how to control and channel that rage in productive directions, shaping good policy, persuading decision makers to accept it, and always looking for practical ways to move forward grand and ambitious objectives.

 His record speaks for itself.
-In 1985, as the then chemical and biological weapons desk officer in the disarmament division of the Foreign Affairs Department re-energised by my predecessor Bill Hayden, he was responsible, almost singlehandedly, for the establishment of the Australia Group, founded in the wake of the use of chemical weapons by Saddam Hussein in the Iran–Iraq war with the objective — through the strict application of national export licensing and customs inspection regimes — of denying access by countries of proliferation concern to chemicals and biological agents, precursors and dual-use equipment which could be used in chemical and biological weapons programs, and currently with 39 member states.
+In 1985, as the then chemical and biological weapons desk officer in the disarmament division of the Foreign Affairs Department re-energised by my predecessor Bill Hayden, he was responsible, almost singlehandedly, for the establishment of the Australia Group, founded in the wake of the use of chemical weapons by Saddam Hussein in the IranIraq war with the objective through the strict application of national export licensing and customs inspection regimes of denying access by countries of proliferation concern to chemicals and biological agents, precursors and dual-use equipment which could be used in chemical and biological weapons programs, and currently with 39 member states.

-In the mid-1980s, again, John started to take a close interest in the long-stalled negotiations for a Chemical Weapons Convention, and, working closely with Defence Science and Technology Scientists Bob Mathews and Shirley Freeman, drafted the critical path for the acceleration of those negotiations, focusing particularly on the need to get industry support for a verification regime, all of which effort — along with that of a number of other extraordinarily committed officers — ultimately bore fruit in the conclusion of the Treaty in 1992, an international achievement of which Australia can continue to be very proud.
+In the mid-1980s, again, John started to take a close interest in the long-stalled negotiations for a Chemical Weapons Convention, and, working closely with Defence Science and Technology Scientists Bob Mathews and Shirley Freeman, drafted the critical path for the acceleration of those negotiations, focusing particularly on the need to get industry support for a verification regime, all of which effort along with that of a number of other extraordinarily committed officers ultimately bore fruit in the conclusion of the Treaty in 1992, an international achievement of which Australia can continue to be very proud.

 In 1991 John was appointed by the UN Secretary-General to the UN Special Commission, or UNSCOM, which had been set up to oversee the elimination of Iraq's weapons of mass destruction after the first Iraq war.
-In his capacity as Coordinator of its Chemical and Biological Weapons Working Group, he played a critical role in developing the Commission's on-site inspection capability, which was — unhappily all too belatedly — subsequently recognised as having done an outstanding job in ensuring the dismantling and destruction of chemical and biological weapons capabilities.
+In his capacity as Coordinator of its Chemical and Biological Weapons Working Group, he played a critical role in developing the Commission's on-site inspection capability, which was unhappily all too belatedly subsequently recognised as having done an outstanding job in ensuring the dismantling and destruction of chemical and biological weapons capabilities.

 In 1993 John was appointed Director of the Verification Division of the new OPCW being set up in The Hague under the Chemical Weapons Convention set up by the CWC, charged with the complex and politically very sensitive task of developing and implementing all the institutions and procedures necessary to verify compliance with the Convention.
-When the Convention entered into force in 1997, John became its Deputy Director-General, a position he held with, I know personally, enormous respect from his peers, subordinates and political masters, until he left — in circumstances which cast absolutely no reflection on his competence or integrity, in fact the contrary — in March 2003.
+When the Convention entered into force in 1997, John became its Deputy Director-General, a position he held with, I know personally, enormous respect from his peers, subordinates and political masters, until he left in circumstances which cast absolutely no reflection on his competence or integrity, in fact the contrary in March 2003.

 In a widely quoted funeral tribute, his former Russian colleague at the OPCW, Mikhail Berdennikov, said this of John's role: "Today almost one-third of the world's chemical weapons and two-thirds of its production capacity have been destroyed.
 Much of the credit for these truly historic accomplishments, without exaggeration, goes to John Gee.
 Few can claim such a legacy."